+My research spans 29+ publications with 2000+ citations (h-index 17, i10-index 23).
 Here is a list of my publications.
 Most of these papers appear in print and the corresponding copyright is held by the respective publisher.
 While the papers may be used for personal use, redistribution or reprinting for commercial purposes is not allowed.
-A preprint of most of them can be downloaded in PDF or PS format.
+A preprint of most of them can be downloaded.
 The full list is indexed at my Google Scholar profile.

 Published Papers